dot-file/age-edit/README.md

 age-edit is an editor wrapper for files encrypted with [age](https://github.com/FiloSottile/age). age-edit is designed primarily for Linux and uses `/dev/shm/` by default.
 However, it supports and is automatically tested on FreeBSD, macOS, NetBSD, OpenBSD, and Windows.
-On those systems, it is left to the user to choose a temporary directory prefix.
+On those systems, it is up to the user to choose a temporary directory prefix.

 ## How age-edit works

-When you run age-edit with a identities (private-keys) file and an encrypted file, it performs the following steps:
+When you run age-edit with an identities (private-keys) file and an encrypted file, it performs the following steps:

 1. Decrypts the contents of the age-encrypted file to a temporary file using one of the identities (private keys).
 2. Opens an editor on the temporary file.
    (The default editor is determined by the environment variables `AGE_EDIT_EDITOR`, [`VISUAL`, and `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference) with `vi` as a fallback, but it can be any editor, e.g., LibreOffice.)
 3. Waits for the editor to exit.
 4. Checks if the temporary file has been modified by comparing its checksum ([BLAKE3](https://en.wikipedia.org/wiki/BLAKE3)) before and after editing.
-   If it has, encrypts the temporary file with public keys derived from the private keys.
+   If it has, age-edit encrypts the temporary file with public keys derived from the private keys.
    The encrypted file can be optionally "armored": stored as ASCII text in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.
 5. Finally, deletes the temporary file.